What is Archipel about?

 I was born in Ottawa, a city with two official languages, which might explain my interest in the French language and Francophone culture.
 I also inherited my family’s history of movement.
 Most recently, I moved from a dairy farm in Costa Rica — inhabited by a dozen dogs, chickens and the occasional tarantula — to Côte d’Ivoire for the third time.

 What you should know about me: I care deeply about demystifying poetry and helping it reach readers in every space.
 I want to celebrate creative mentorship and find ways of making it more accessible to underserved communities.
 I believe it is crucial to democratize access to the craft of poetry and publishing.
 I’m a mother to two boys and a girl.
 I’m obsessed with word etymologies, stationery and 90’s hip-hop.
 I hate washing cutlery.
-I am competing in my first obstacle course this May.
-And last year, I took a three-and-a-half week Campervan trip with my family through France, Spain and Portugal.
-Here I am in Cangas de Onis, Asturias in Spain, enjoying a rare respite from the June heat.
+I completed my first obstacle course in May 2024 at Ébimpé Stadium, where the Cote d’Ivoire football team won the African Cup of Champions.
+And in 2023, I took a three-and-a-half week Campervan trip with my family through France, Spain and Portugal.
+Here I am in Cangas de Onis, Asturias in Spain, enjoying a rare respite from the heat.

 My work frequently navigates the complexities of identity, place and intergenerational memory.
 I have post-graduate diplomas in Poetry & Lyric Discourse, where I was mentored by Vancouver’s Poet Laureate Fiona Tinwei Lam, and Journalism.
 I won Room’s 2018 Short Forms and 2020 Poetry Contests, PULPLiterature's 2022 The Magpie Award for Poetry and was shortlisted for the 2019 CBC Poetry Prize.
 In 2011, I received a National Geographic Glimpse Correspondent grant to produce two long-form features on Côte d'Ivoire: “Rebelles: Ivoirian Women Fight for Change” and “Art as Reconciliation”.